tsupinie/autumn-wgl/README.md

 # autumn-wgl
 High(-er)-level WebGL components.

 Using WebGL requires calling a lot of low-level functions with hard-to-remember names multiple times.
 So I made a library that's hopefully easier to keep straight.
+This ought to work with both WebGL 1 and 2.

 ## Installation
 ```bash